eladnoor/equilibrator/classic_rxns/source/faq.rst

 How do you deal with gases like O\ :sub:`2` and H\ :sub:`2`?
 ---------------------------------------------------------------

 For gases the standard condition is defined as 1 atmosphere (bar) partial pressure.
 However, if one knows the soluble concentration of the gas of interest it should be specified by choosing "custom" concentrations.
 Alternatively, if you know the partial pressure of a reactant in the gas phase of the reaction chamber, and assume there is an equilibrium with the solution phase, then you can set a concentration for the gas (in units of mbar) by clicking on the test tube icon.
 You can also indicate that you want to use the standard gas phase for the ΔG'° by adding (g) to the end of the compound name.
-For example, try to search for: `CO2(g) + PEP + H2O = Oxaloacetate + Pi </search?query=CO2%28g%29+%2B+PEP+%2B+H2O+%3D+Oxaloacetate+%2B+Pi>`_.
+For example, try to search for: `CO\ :sub:`2`(g) + PEP + H\ :sub:`2`\ O = Oxaloacetate + Pi </search?query=CO\ :sub:`2`%28g%29+%2B+PEP+%2B+H\ :sub:`2`\ O+%3D+Oxaloacetate+%2B+Pi>`_.
 This will work only for compounds for which the formation energy in gas phase is found in our database, namely O\ :sub:`2`\ , N\ :sub:`2`\ , H\ :sub:`2`\ , CO\ :sub:`2`\ , and CO.

 Why can't I change the concentration of H\ :sup:`+` ions?
 ----------------------------------------------------------